top of page

-How to Choose the Right Shingle Color (for Wisconsin Homes)
+How to Choose the Right Shingle Color for Wisconsin Homes

-- 6 min read
+• 7 min read

 The Roof Makes the First Impression

-A good color choice will:
+A good roof color choice will:

-Fit the architecture of your home
+• Fit the architecture of your home

-Blend naturally into your neighborhood and region
+• Blend naturally into your neighborhood

-Light vs. Dark Roofs in Wisconsin
+Temperature and Light vs. Dark Roofs in Wisconsin

 Here in Wisconsin, we get freezing winters and hot, humid summers.
 So does roof color affect energy performance?

-Light shingles reflect more sun and may help keep attics cooler on hot summer days
+• Lighter-colored shingles reflect more sun and may help keep attics cooler on hot summer days

-But unless your attic is poorly insulated or ventilated, the energy difference is modest.
 That means most homeowners are free to choose based on appearance and preference, not performance.

 For more on how climate factors in, explore the ASHRAE Weather Data Center.